trustification/trustification/README.md

 Trustification is a collection of software that allow you to store bill of materials (SBOM), vulnerability information (VEX) for your organization and use that information to learn impact of vulnerabilities and dependency changes.

+With Trustification you can:

+* Store SBOM and VEX documents for your company software and their dependencies.
+* Discover and learn the state of vulnerabilities related to your software.
+* Explore SBOM and VEX documents using search queries.
+* Share access to your SBOM and VEX information with others.

+Trustification consists of a set of services you can use standalone or together:

 * [Bombastic](bombastic/README.md) - Storage and archival of SBOM documents.
 * [Vexination](vexination/README.md) - Storage and archival of VEX documents.
 * [Reservoir](reservoir/README.md) - Managing product metadata and access control.
 * [Spog](spog/README.md) - Single Pane Of Glass API and frontend.

 Services such as Bombastic and Vexination uses S3-compatible storage for storing SBOM/VEX data and a search index.
 The search index is used to query data using the [sikula](https://github.com/ctron/sikula) query language.

 Have a look at the README file for each service for more detailed information on how they work.